-Acadia National Park is our family’s favorite east coast national park.
+Acadia National Park is the crown jewel of the east coast national parks.
 It is both spectacular and packed during the summer.
 But what if I told you there are a few secret spots to avoid crowds in Acadia National Park?
+Acadia hidden gems to explore?

 The most beautiful places in the world can still be difficult to enjoy if you can’t find a place to be to enjoy it.
-Our family spent 2 summers of a lifetime in Acadia and found a few amazing hidden spots.
+Our national park obsessed family spent 2 summers of a lifetime exploring Acadia and found a few amazing hidden spots.

 1) Seal Harbor Beach